-For this installment of Trekk Talk, I sat down with one of our newest team members, Jaclyn Bloch.
+For this installment of Trekk Talk, I sat down with Jaclyn Bloch.
 Jaclyn comes from a variety of backgrounds, including running her own consulting firm for 10 years.
-She recently joined our Client Services team as a Senior Account Manager, and we sat down for a wide-ranging discussion about her passions, why she wanted to pursue this line of work, her pet (spoiler alert: we’re both dog people), holiday traditions, the simple things in life, and more.
+She's part of our Client Services team as a Senior Account Manager, and we sat down for a wide-ranging discussion about her passions, why she wanted to pursue this line of work, her pet (spoiler alert: we’re both dog people), holiday traditions, the simple things in life, and more.

 I can’t wait for you to get to know Jaclyn, so let’s get to it!